Menu

 Dangerously Hot Conditions in Ventura County & How to Stay Cool

 Ventura County, along with other California communities, is facing a heat wave and has put an excessive heat warning in place.
-PHI’s Gina Solomon discusses the impacts of extreme heat, the warning signs of heat illness and what we can do to stay cool.
+Gina Solomon, former director of PHI’s Achieving Resilient Communities (ARC) and PHI’s Science for Toxic Exposure Prevention, discusses the impacts of extreme heat, the warning signs of heat illness and what we can do to stay cool.

 thermometer showing heat